 Residents on the cardiothoracic rotation are involved in the anesthetic management of a variety of surgeries.
-These include: coronary artery bypass grafts; valve repair or replacement; congenital heart repair; insertion of ventricular assist or artificial heart devices; and heart, lung and heart-lung transplantation.
-During this rotation residents will become familiar with the use of transesophogeal echocardiography and pulmonary artery catheters.
-In addition to the three month mandatory rotation, advanced clinical rotations are available in the CA-3 year.
+These include: coronary artery bypass grafts, valve repair or replacement, congenital heart repair, insertion of ventricular assist or artificial heart devices, and heart, lung and heart-lung transplantation.
+During this rotation residents will become familiar with the use of transesophageal echocardiography and pulmonary artery catheters.
+In addition to three mandatory four-week rotations on cardiothoracic anesthesia, advanced clinical rotations in cardiothoracic anesthesia are available as a senior resident.

 Critical Care Medicine

 Anesthesia residents rotate through the intensive care unit (ICU) for four months during their training.
 The Surgical Trauma ICU (STICU) is a 20-bed unit, where anesthesia residents work with surgical intensivists, critical care fellows, emergency medicine and surgical residents.
 During their STICU rotation, residents improve upon their procedural skills, post-operative resuscitation and ability to triage.
 Our resident’s ICU experience is further complemented by rotating through the cardiovascular ICU (CVICU), a 20-bed unit that cares for patients following complex cardiac revascularization procedures, valve replacements, on-pump aortic aneurysm repairs, and ventricular assist devices.
 This ICU is staffed by anesthesia trained intensivists, where the anesthesia residents on service take the lead on patient care.